SmugPumpkins/Comp-Sci-15-MD-Lessons/CSE 1110 - Structured Programming 1/01 - Vanilla Python/17 - Combining Python Files.md

 from helpers import *
 ```

-After this:

-* All functions and variables in `helpers.py` are available
-* You can call them directly without a prefix
+When you import `*` all functions and variables from the module you import are available.
+In the above example, everything from `helpers.py` is added to the program's namespace.
+This allows all functions from `helpers.py` to be used directly without a prefix.

 Example: